-When all eyes are on you, panel interviews can be the most stressful even for qualified jobseekers.
+With all eyes on you, panel interviews can be the most stressful even for qualified job seekers.

 Sadly, you don’t have the luxury of waiting for this “interview trend” to end because panel interviews are here to stay, and unfortunately, will continue in popularity.

 Job seekers tend to HATE, HATE, HATE panel interviews for many reasons, such as: